Benicar (Olmesartan) Litigation

 A complete copy of Dr. Murray's study can be found at: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3538487/

 Following the Dr. Murray's study, the FDA began reviewing all data and studies pertaining to olmesartan drugs.
 Following the FDA's investigation the FDA issued a safety announcement in July of 2013 warning that the blood pressure drug olmesartan medoxomil (marketed as Benicar, Benicar HCT, Azor, Tribenzor, and generics) can cause intestinal problems known as sprue-like enteropathy.
 Additionally, the FDA required the label of all olmesartan drugs to be updated to include these concerns.
 However, the label change implemented by the makers of Benicar, Benicar HCT, Azor, and Tribenzor still fails to fully inform and warn consumers of all the dangerous and serious side effects associated with the use of olmesartan products.

 To view the FDA safety announcement concerning olmesartan products please visit: http://www.fda.gov/Drugs/DrugSafety/ucm359477.htm

 Recent studies have found a link between the ingestion of olmesartan and the development of serious, and sometimes life threatening, gastrointestinal injuries.

 We are Here to Help

-The lawyers at PBC are currently evaluating the potential claims of people who were prescribed Benicar? and developed serious gastrointestinal injuries.
-PBC will file lawsuits against the manufacturer of the drug on behalf of these individuals.
-If you or a loved one has suffered a serious gastrointestinal injury as a result of taking Benicar? or other Olmesartan drugs, please contact Pendley, Baudin & Coffin to have your case confidentially evaluated.
+The lawyers at PBC are currently evaluating the potential settlement claims of people who were prescribed Benicar and developed serious gastrointestinal injuries.
+If you or a loved one has suffered a serious gastrointestinal injury as a result of taking Benicar or other Olmesartan drugs, please contact Pendley, Baudin & Coffin to have your case confidentially evaluated.